M66B/FairEmail/docs/FAQ-pl-rPL.md

 ## Autoryzacja kont

-In most cases, the quick setup wizard will be able to automatically identify the correct configuration.
+W większości przypadków, szybki kreator ustawień będzie w stanie automatycznie rozpoznać poprawną konfigurację.

-If the quick setup wizard fails, you'll need to manually set up an account (to receive email) and an identity (to send email).
+Jeśli szybki kreator konfiguracji nie powiedzie się, musisz ręcznie skonfigurować konto (aby otrzymywać e-mail) i tożsamość (aby wysłać e-mail).
 For this you'll need the IMAP and SMTP server addresses and port numbers, whether SSL/TLS or STARTTLS should be used and your username (mostly, but not always, your email address) and your password.

 Searching for *IMAP* and the name of the provider is mostly sufficient to find the right documentation.